ewabs/metoffice_weather_observations/README.md

 - requests

 Testing
-Unit tests for main() class from MetofficeAggregator class
+-Unit tests for main() function from MetofficeAggregator class